 Art and philosophy

 “Beer has always been an element in my multi-sensorial studies, where thought, taste, sound and all the other senses come into play.
 In every sip, I look for different feelings and changes in feelings, as I do with every word and every sound.
-Vincent, a friend in Lausanne and zythophile, is a researcher in auditive perception.
+Vincent, a zythophile friend, is a researcher in auditive perception.
 He’s taught me a great deal, inspired me in my own research and has helped me discover some rare beers.
 Today, largely thanks to him, I savor beer differently.
 Beyond classical food and drink matching, there is wide field of sensory combinations, what is known as synesthetics (from the Greek syn – with or fusion and aesthesis – sensations).
 Example: sipping a Mexican Imperial Stout, a very daring beer, while listening to a piece of ambient noise, while maybe eating a piece of dark chocolate cake… You experience the same changes in time and tone in the beer as you do in musical performance.
 When your drink begins to warm (ambient temperature, ambient music), new and more complex tastes reveal themselves through the multitude of ingredients.
 This corresponds to a musical moment which are a sum of different frequencies which play themselves out at the same time.
 It’s a moment of noise, a harmonious chaos, mixing taste and sound.”

 The marriage between hop fields and fruit orchards